lcmpembroke/Laravel_Scratch_Ep7to32_Projects_Tasks_simple_CRUD/README.md

 * [Inspiration](#inspiration)

 ## General info
 This code follows episodes 7 to 32 of Laravel 5.7 from Scratch.
+It is a simple CRUD project to create projects and associated tasks for the logged in user, with authentication and authorization.

 ## Technologies
 * Laravel Framework 5.7 or greater